Token economy: Substance abuse

 The community reinforcement approach can be combined with contingency management; tokens are used, whereas contingency management employs the term voucher (or related terms).

 Research shows this kind of token economy is easily applied outside of hospitals and is effective, allowing for less hospital-based treatmentalthough contingency management is used in the treatment of drug abuse in both inpatient and outpatient settings.

 Developmental disorders

 Token economy has also been applied in settings for adults with developmental disabilities.
 Target behaviors can vary in types of social behavior and self care, or the decreasing of inappropriate and/or disruptive behavior.

 Children and adolescents

 Token economies have been applied to children and adolescents with developmental disabilities as well as in schools.

 Developmental disabilities

 A token economy has proven effective in increasing attentiveness and motivation in completion of tasks for children with developmental disabilities.
 Research shows it can help to diminish disruptive behavior and promote social behavior.

 Schools

 Token economies have been applied in schools, particularly special education programs as well as in other programs.
 Positive results can imply increased attention and decreased disruptive behavior.
 In educational settings token economy seems to raise the intrinsic motivation to complete assigned tasks.
+A 2011 systematic evaluation found that token economies are generally effective in reducing problem behavior among students with challenging behavior, while noting variation in implementation and study design.